Felix-Smug/YoloV11AI/README.md

 Overwatch AI:
 - was trained with red color enemy dataset
-- still needs tuning 70% accurate (probably need to retrain the model with better images)
+- still needs tuning 80% accurate (multiple models)
 - doesn't require an arduino

   Video Clip In Use: